 Executive Summary

-The Tobacco and Smoke-Free Environment policy is in alignment with the Smoke-Free Ontario Act (SFOA) and any other appropriate legislation.
-As such, the Board provides a working and learning environment which is free from the harmful effects of smoke and tobacco industry related products.
-This policy encourages students and staff to make healthful choices that support their health and well-being.
+The Cannabis, Electronic Cigarettes, Tobacco - A Smoke-Free Environment policy aligns with the Smoke-Free Ontario Act (SFOA) and all other applicable legislation.
+The Board is committed to providing a safe and healthy working and learning environment that is free from the harmful effects of cannabis, electronic cigarettes, and tobacco-related products.
+Through this policy, we encourage students, staff and the broader community to make positive, health-conscious choices that support overall well-being.

 On this page: